yacosta738/yacosta738.github.io/src/pages/blog/rebuilding-site-with-astro.md

 ## Performance Woes

-I should say, before going too much further, that I love Nuxt as a framework.
-I think it's an amazing tool, and I realize that, as I write this, we are days away from the release of Nuxt 3.
+I must say, before going any further, that I love Nuxt as a framework.
+I think it is an amazing tool to create websites.

 That said, I've been running a number of sites with Nuxt in static site mode, and each of them has some odd quirks that I've never been able to fully work out.
 One site, a single page in the truest sense with only a bit of reactivity, was constantly reporting Typescript errors in VS Code.
 This was because the VS Code plugins (either Vetur or Volar) did not recognize that Nuxt's `asyncData` method returned state to the Vue object.
 This is not Nuxt's fault, but it made things annoying.

 A second site (which is purely static assets, almost no JS interaction in the browser) had an issue that when code was updated, any content fetched with [Nuxt's Content module](https://content.nuxtjs.org/) would be missing after the hot module reload finished.
 I found a workaround, and it's not a huge deal, but it's annoying.

-My personal site uses data from multiple sources, including Github and a few podcasts RSS feeds.
-Using Nuxt, I was doing more data fetching on render than I wanted.
-This hadn't been an issue with either Gatsby or Gridsome, and I expect that if I had explored `buildModules` more closely I could have found a solution.
-As it was, some pages had to fetch content on the client, and when that content is split between multiple endpoints, it made things slow.

 All of these sites, from the smallest to the largest, had one unifying issue: Lighthouse performance scores were never great.
 Below are my Lighthouse scores for this site before migrating from Nuxt:

 ![Nuxt-based site Lighthouse scores.
 Performance: 57, Accessibility: 79, Best Practices: 93, SEO: 100](/uploads/nuxt-lighthouse.png)

 This was done on my home page, on a fresh instance of Chrome with no plugins installed, in order to get the closest to a clean reading.
 The home page is loading a handful of images (language icons, my profile image), my latest blog post, and a few SVGs for social icons courtesy of Font Awesome.
-Data was also being fetched from Github's GraphQL API to get my profile's description, pinned repositories, and a few other details.

 Here's the breakdown of the performance score:

 ![Performance metrics.
 First contentful paint: 2.0s, Time to Interactive: 6.3s, Speed Index: 2.3s, Total Blocking Time: 150ms, Largest Contentful Paint: 7.4s, Cumulative Layout Shift: 0.47](/uploads/nuxt-performance.png)

 Of these scores, the Largest Contentful Paint and Time to Interactive stood out to me the most.
-This is a mostly static page, with a number of links and one button (to toggle dark mode).
-Why was Nuxt taking so long to be interactive?
+This is a mostly static page, with several links and a single interactive component to change the details of the companies I've worked for.
+Why did Nuxt take so long to become interactive?

 Looking at my Network requests, it looks to me like Nuxt is mostly fetching Javascript, and then spending its time executing it.
 I made a few notes to see what I was looking at.
 On a typical page load, I had: